Maddie and Wynn

 With the ceremony concluded, the grads gathered for group, family, and friend photos.
 She passed the trophy and graduation certificate to her dad and did her best to keep her mom at bay.
 She didn’t want to see or hear her disappointment; it would still be there when she got home.

-Out in the water, anchored freighters waited to enter the Vancouver Port and unload their cargo from around the world.
-In and around them, sailboats, cruisers, and speed boats dallied about or headed for the open water on their way to Vancouver Island, Northern BC, the Washington coastline, or Alaska.
-Closer to shore, paddle boards, peddle floats, dinghies, and little blue tugboats populated the bay.
+Out in the water, freighters waited to enter the Port of Vancouver to unload cargo from around the world or to pick up containerized goods to take to other countries.
+Sailboats and speed boats dallied between them, and the larger vessels headed for open water, on their way to Vancouver Island, Northern BC, Washington state, or Alaska.

 Jenna poked Maddie’s leg with her toes as they lay in the sun to dry off.
 “Why are you moping?
 He’ll be here.”